thewchan/uxf/README.md

 _recent_ files ``list``'s values must be ``str``s.

 Notice that instead of individual "Windows" entries we've just used one.
-Since "Pos" and "Size" are tables they can have as many rows as we like, in this case three (since each row has two fields based on each table's _TType_).
+Since "pos" and "size" are tables they can have as many rows as we like, in this case three (since each row has two fields based on each table's _ttype_).

     uxf 1.0 MyApp 1.2.0 Config
-    = Geometry X:int Y:int Width:int Height:int Scale:real
+    = Geometry x:int y:int width:int height:int scale:real
     { #<Notes on this configuration file format> str map
       <General> { #<Miscellaneous settings> str
         <shapename> <Hexagon> <zoom> 150 <showtoolbar> no <Files> { str